ZeroCodeLabs-OU/smart-contract-generator/README.md

 # BETA

 ## smart-contract-generator
+This repository is destinated to engineers who are going to develop the Smart Contract Generator feature for Zero-Code.io.
+The following description is more of a technical brief than a "how to use" description.
+We invite you to refer to this file as a reminder of what's needed to be done.

+## Why are we building this feature?
 We want to help our users to set their Smart Contract &amp; to deploy their NFTs on public marketplaces

 ## Feature description
-Users should be able to set their Smart Contract by going through the following steps :
+### Users should be able to set their Smart Contract by going through the following steps
 - Select the Blockchain (Ethereum or Polygon)
 - Select the name of the collection
 - Select the symbol of the collection